Elementary and Secondary School Emergency Relief (ESSER) III - Plan for Safe Return

 - Identified clear and consistent expectations for what schools should offer as high quality Tier 1 academic content, addressing expected gaps in standards from the prior year and standards to cover.

 - Additional resources and guidance around Tier 2 and Tier 3 supports in Literacy and Math were developed.
-The division is also conducting an RFP in order to have a pre-approved list of vendors to provide tutoring services.

 - Continued development of resources to support culturally-responsive practices and social and emotional learning.